Existential Unforgeability in Quantum Authentication From Quantum Physical Unclonable Functions Based on Random von Neumann Measurement: Introduction

 \subsubsection{Classical PUF (CPUF):}

-PUFs being a very efficient security solution have been richly studied classically for years.
-A full overview of various classical constructions of PUFs can be obtained here~\cite{M.Roel}.
-Although CPUFs are widely used today, their constructions possess three major shortcomings: \begin{itemize} \item {Trusted Party:} Classical bits are clonable.
-Thus, the party which creates and/or stores the CRPs in any security scheme becomes a trusted party posing potential threats to privacy leakage. \item {Challenge reusability:} Again, as classical bits are clonable, no data point in the CRPs can be reused after communication via a public channel, as this would allow an eavesdropper to simply reuse the eavesdropped responses. \item {Security:} Most of CPUFs constructions are heuristic, having no provable security. \end{itemize}
+PUFs, recognized as an efficient security solution for establishing trust in communication systems \cite{N1_Holger}, have been extensively studied in classical contexts.
+Their role as a foundation for security in embedded systems is outlined in \cite{N4_Holger}, and a comprehensive overview of classical PUF constructions can be found in \cite{M.Roel}.
+Despite their widespread use, classical PUFs (CPUFs) face three significant limitations: \begin{itemize} \item {Trusted Party:} Classical bits are clonable.
+Thus, the party which creates and/or stores the CRPs in any security scheme becomes a trusted party posing potential threats to privacy leakage. \item {Challenge reusability:} Again, as classical bits are clonable, no data point in the CRPs can be reused after communication via a public channel, as this would allow an eavesdropper to simply reuse the eavesdropped responses. \item {Security:} Most of CPUFs constructions are heuristic, having no provable security. \end{itemize} As outlined in the following section, these limitations are effectively addressed through a quantum solution.
+Owing to these technological advantages, quantum technologies are central to advancing 6G communication systems, as discussed in \cite{N2_Holger,N3_Holger}.